UK Broadband Availability API

 This tells us that ADSL2+ is available, but no faster services appear to be available.
 The speed ranges are provided for FTTC services, even though it is not available at this time.
 This is to help you understand the likely speeds when cabinets serving the location are upgraded to FTTC.
 You should therefore filter such speed ranges by observing the “avail_infra_openreach_fttc” field.

 Broadband availability and ensuring you present the most appropriate products to users is more complicated than an an API lookup on postcode.
 Our aim is to provide you with as much information as possible, so that you can make the best decision for your user base.
-As such, you may see a DSL-based broadband service deliver a sub-2Mbps service, and wish to recommen satellite services as an option, even if we do not have information on that.
+As such, you may see a DSL-based broadband service deliver a sub-2Mbps service, and wish to recommend satellite services as an option, even if we do not have information on that.

 Some key considerations in building your logic are highlighted below.